-In 1973 I was appointed to the first AIA Council and now 50 years later, after some gaps in my Council membership, I am currently on the Council as Chairman.
+In 1973 I was appointed to the first AIA Council and now 50 years later, after some gaps in my Council membership, I am currently on the Council as Hon.
+President.

 Born in 1946, I was brought up and educated in Edinburgh though spent the summer holidays on my grandfather’s farm in rural Aberdeenshire.
 Those were the days of binder-reapers, horse pulled carts and electric generators – an early introduction to farming heritage.
 Edinburgh was somewhat more civilised.
 From the age of four years old, I travelled on the jolting No. 5 tram to school each day – a truly unforgettable transport experience.
 The Royal High School on Calton Hill overlooked the Holyrood Brewery where I was to spend my four summer holidays from Edinburgh University working cooling plants and cleaning beer vats and where my interest in brewing was easily developed.